 Comment on page

-As a disclaimer, audits should not be considered an advertisement of safety, and are only a single indicator of the safety of a protocol.
+(Disclaimer: audits should not be considered an advertisement of safety, and are only one indicator of the safety of a protocol.)

 - We also provide insurance through our safety module (Information TBD) and a baseline coverage of up to $10,000,000 through our partnership with Sherlock (TBD).

 Markets with more time until maturity have more time for yield to generate, and typically the PTs are sold at higher discount, translating to better overall yields if the position is held until maturity.

 Markets closer to maturity have less time to accrue yield, so they typically produce less return overall under normal market circumstances.

 Illuminate uses oracles alongside an API that perpetually determines which integrated protocol has the most discounted Principal Tokens for a given market, for the transaction amount quoted.

 APY is a rate standard that simplifies comparisons for lenders seeking better returns, and reflects the rate of return for investments held for one year.
 Not every market has a year left to maturity, or even that long of a term, and so APY is not a measure of guaranteed return, but a standardized basis for comparison.